Piratenfraktion-Berlin/OwnTube/README.md

 Status
 ------

-The status could be desciped as early beta.
-It is feature complete but not yet tested in a real world scenario and the code isn't that elegant as it could be
+The status could be described as early beta.
+It is feature complete but not yet tested in a real world scenario and the code isn't as elegant as it could be.

 Requierments
 ------------

-I would recommend to use virtualenv to make a runtime enviroment for the django site package.
-Also you would need a settings.py (TODO: Make a generator for this) and you schuld install all dependencies as in dependencies.txt most of them should be available in pip.
-Also you need to install the transloadit Python "API" which you can find [here](https://github.com/joestump/python-transloadit)
+I would recommend to use virtualenv to create a runtime enviroment for the django site package.
+Also you would need a settings.py (TODO: Make a generator for this) and you should install all dependencies as in dependencies.txt.
+Most of them should be available in pip.
+Also you need to install the transloadit Python "API" which you can find [here](https://github.com/joestump/python-transloadit).

 Support
 -------

-Not available but if you have any issues use the issue tracker of github or contact pbrechler@piratenfraktion-berlin.de
+Not available, but if you have any issues use the issue tracker of github or contact pbrechler@piratenfraktion-berlin.de

 Fork?
 -----